GoPlausible/falcon-signatures-js/README.md

 The Algorand Falcon repository does only provide the C and GO implementations; therefore, a majority of developers were not able to use Falcon keys and signatures in their JavaScript or TypeScript applications.

 This project from [GoPlausible](https://goplausible.com) aims to fill that gap.
-We initially use that to make all of our agentic toolins and platforms post-quantum secure.
+We initially use that to make all of our agentic toolins and platforms post-quantum resistant.

 Includes A JavaScript CLI and library for the Falcon post-quantum cryptography signature algorithm, compiled to WebAssembly for use in both Node.js and browser environments.